-People are starting to realize that it’s not “in style” anymore to be driving these behemoth vehicles around – in fact soon it may be embarrassing to be seen driving an SUV through city streets.
+People are starting to realize that it’s not “in style” anymore to be driving these behemoth vehicles around – in fact soon it may be embarrassing to be seen driving an SUV at all!

 SUV owners across the country are finding “traffic tickets” on their windshields charging them with driving a gas-guzzling vehicle.
 And Friends of the Earth’s bumper stickers, with slogans like, “Support OPEC, Drive an SUV” are making appearances across the country.

-Some of the most noted reasons people buy SUV’s and why they are not true or: the lies, misinformation and insanity the auto industry pushes on people to get them to buy the worst vehicles a person can buy.
+Some of the most noted reasons people buy large SUV’s (and some of the small SUVs as well) and why they are not true or: the lies, misinformation and insanity the auto industry pushes on people to get them to buy the worst vehicles a person can buy.

 Why do people buy SUV’s and what lies are the SUV makers pushing?

-- If you’re a large person — like “sumo wrestler” large — it might be better to go on a diet and begin an exercise program than buy a vehicle that fits your girth.
+- Roomy?
+If you’re a large person — like “sumo wrestler” large — it might be better to go on a diet and begin an exercise program than buy a vehicle that fits your girth.
 When one person is the size of two or three average sized people, that person consumes two to three times more resources just to maintain his/her size.
-However, if you´re large — like “linebacker” large (tall, big boned, etc) — there are still options in the car world with large interiors that don´t consume as many resources as a typical SUV.
+However, if you’re large — like “linebacker” large (tall, big boned, etc) — there are still options in the car world with large interiors that don’t consume as many resources as a typical SUV.

 Because they are so big and heavy, they take more resources to build (steel, plastic, fabric, glass, huge rubber tires), more resources to transport to dealer, more resources to keep them running (gas, oil, tyranny oil), more financial responsibility (higher insurance, registration, auto fuel, maintenance of complicated 4WD/AWD systems costs), more parking space, more land resources when they go to the dump, more emissions, more wear on public roads, more, more, more…

 Oh, and one more thing, they have some of the highest mark-ups in the auto industry.
-They consistently provide a significant portion of the profits for automakers.
+They consistently provide a significant portion of the profits for automakers (which explains why some carmakers, such as Ford, are going all-in on SUV’s and minimizing their manufacture of sedans).
 So, if you like getting bilked, an SUV fits the bill.
-There are very few car manufacturers that do not produce at least one of these gas guzzling, profit making, resource hogging vehicles.
-And to be sure, those few companies that are not currently making an SUV will be making them soon.
+Like paying more in taxes?
+An SUV fits the bill in both fees, upfront purchase taxes, and overall gas taxes.
+There are very few car manufacturers that do not produce at least one of these gas guzzling, profit making, resource hogging vehicles (e tu, Porche?).
+And to be sure, those few companies that are not currently making an SUV will be making them soon (Ferrari?
+Lamborghini?
+Bentley?).